Views: 9

 How you do.

-I’m a nice in the household of ludricous sextus.
+I’m a slave in the household of Ludricous Sextus.
 To avoid disappointment. (wait for laugh) Quiet please for prologue.
-This means ludicrous the sixteenth, not ludicrous the sex scene.
+This means Ludicrous the sixteenth, not ludicrous the sex scene.
 He’s a Senator.
 And of course politician don’t have time for that thing.
 Well, they didn’t in these days.

 Ludicrous